Video Game: Shoot Many Robots

 Tropes used in Shoot Many Robots:

-Infinity+1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20k damage a hit.
+- Infinity+1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20k damage a hit and causes knockback with every hit.
 If only one person has this in a multiplayer game, it's a safe bet they'll have more kills than all their allies combined.
 The battleship cannon is a close second, being slightly cheaper and slow to fire, but a lot stronger.